suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 - If you have no suggestion logs channel set or `config keepLogs` is true, then the suggestion message will be updated with its results and the reactions removed.
 - If you have a suggestion logs channel set and `config keepLogs` is false, the bot will delete the original suggestion message and its results will be posted to the set logs channel.
 You'll find the following information in the log message either way:

-If you wish to set up a suggestion logs channel, you may refer to the [Getting Started](README.md#setting-up-the-bot) section of the documentation.

 * the results (both upvotes and downvotes)
 * the suggestion
 * the submitter